 Table 5 illustrated the bending properties of prepared Al, Al7020 and Al-MWCNTs composites.
-Also Figure 8 revealed the mechanical behavior of materials under bending force.
-From these results, it was noticed significantly that flexural strength and fracture toughness of aluminum base was enhanced when adding alloying elements (i.e. Al 7020) or by reinforcing materials (i.e. MWCNTs).
-While bending modulus of aluminum decremented when MWCNTs was added exhibiting maximum deflection under bending (73.498 %), so that CNTs acts as a self-lubricant material due to carbon layers (Graphene) slippage through grain boundaries.
-Al7020 showed other behavior under bending, so the bending modulus incremented, while the deflection decremented as compare with aluminum base.
-This is due to the hard grain boundary phases which formed during solidification of alloying element with each other and/or aluminum base [26].
+Figure 8 revealed the mechanical behaviour of materials under the bending force.
+From these results, the flexural strength and fracture toughness of aluminium base was enhanced when added with alloying elements (i.e. Al 7020) or by reinforcing materials (i.e. MWCNTs).
+While bending modulus of aluminium decremented when MWCNTs was added exhibiting maximum deflection under bending (73.498 %) so that CNTs acts as a self-lubricant material due to carbon layers (Graphene) slippage through grain boundaries.
+Al7020 showed other behaviour under bending, so the bending modulus incremented, while the deflection decremented as compare with aluminium base.
+This is due to the hard grain boundary phases which formed during solidification of alloying element with each other and/or aluminium base [26].